MCFpy/mcf/docs/source/getting_started.rst

 By default, the average treatment effects (:math:`\textrm{ATE's}`) as well as the individualized average treatment effects (:math:`\textrm{IATE's}`) are estimated.
 If these terms do not sound familiar, :doc:`here <user_guide/estimation>` you can learn more about the different kinds of heterogeneous treatment effects.

-In the multiple treatment setting there is more than one average treatment effect to consider.
-The following entry of the results dictionary lists the estimated treatment contrasts:
+In the multiple treatment setting there is more than one :math:`\textrm{ATE}` to consider.
+The following entry of the ``results_dict`` dictionary lists the estimated treatment contrasts:

 .. code-block:: python